Apply Now (2016)

 - Have completed at least one full year in a Bachelor's degree program at the time of application.

-- Be expected to be enrolled in a Bachelor's degree program as of July 1, 2015, at a university outside of Japan.
-(At selection, the priority for nomination is given to applicants expected to be in their third year of a four-year Bachelor's degree program and to applicants expected to be in their second year of a three-year Bachelor's degree program as of July 1, 2015.
+- Be enrolled in and, after the UTRIP program ends (on August 9, 2016), be expected to return to, a Bachelor's degree program (or a Bachelor's-equivalent year of an integrated Bachelor's-Master's degree program) at a university outside of Japan.
+(At selection, the priority for nomination is given to applicants currently in their third year of a four-year Bachelor's degree program and to applicants currently in their second year of a three-year Bachelor's degree program.
 Students in other years are also encouraged to apply.)

 - Be enrolled in a natural science or related field.